 Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of the design and operation of our disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934 (the "Exchange Act"), as of the end of the period covered by this report (the "Evaluation Date").
-Based upon that evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of June 30, 2020, our disclosure controls and procedures were not effective due to the presence of material weaknesses in internal control over financial reporting.
+Based upon this evaluation, our Chief Executive Officer and Chief Financial Officer concluded as of the Evaluation Date that our disclosure controls and procedures were effective such that the material information required to be included in our SEC reports is recorded, processed, summarized, and reported within the time periods specified in SEC rules and forms relating to the our company, including, our consolidated subsidiary, and was made known to them by others within those entities, particularly during the period when this report was being prepared.

 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.
 As described in more detail in our annual report on Form 10-K for the year ended December 31, 2019, management identified the following material weaknesses which have caused management to conclude that our disclosure controls and procedures were not effective: (i) inadequate information technology general controls (ITGCs) in the areas of user access security, change management, IT operations and third-party management over its key financial information technology (IT) systems; and (ii) inadequate controls to ensure that data received from third parties is complete and accurate.
-Those weaknesses have largely been remediated as of June 30, 2020; however, the passage of additional time is required to be able to test the effectiveness of the remediation.
+Those weaknesses have been remediated as of September 30, 2020.